Polochon-street/leleleplayer/README.md

 # leleleplayer
 Leleleplayer is a classic audio player, which comes with a home-made library that computes distance between songs, using it in order to smoothly play similar songs from your audio library.
 Handy when you don't want to bother yourself with creating a complete playlist.
+(Unstable) Windows binaries are available in the [release](https://github.com/Polochon-street/leleleplayer/releases/) tab

 ## Dependencies
 * ffmpeg